Archana550/RevisionDocument/Searching.md

 https://www.geeksforgeeks.org/problems/number-of-occurrence2259/1?itm_source=geeksforgeeks&itm_medium=article&itm_campaign=bottom_sticky_on_article

-**Find the rotation count in rotated sorted array** Number of rotation = index of minimum element minimum index is smaller than left as well as right index element https://www.geeksforgeeks.org/problems/rotation4723/1?itm_source=geeksforgeeks&itm_medium=article&itm_campaign=bottom_sticky_on_article
+**Find the rotation count in rotated sorted array**
+-- Number of rotation = index of minimum element minimum index is smaller than left as well as right index element Compare the mid element with start and end.
+If start is greater than mid then first half is sorted and if mid is smaller than end then second half is sorted.
+Go towards the unsorted part. https://www.geeksforgeeks.org/problems/rotation4723/1?itm_source=geeksforgeeks&itm_medium=article&itm_campaign=bottom_sticky_on_article

 **Search in rotated sorted array**